Russia launches fraud case against backers of Putin critic Navalny

 Despite the charges against him, Navalny was allowed to run for mayor of Moscow in September last year.

-Although losing to pro-Kremlin incumbent Sergei Sobyanin, Navalny's 27.3 percent showing was hailed by as a victory in a political system where elections are tightly controlled and anti-establishment candidates are usually marginalised.
+Although losing to pro-Kremlin incumbent Sergei Sobyanin, Navalny's 27.3 percent showing was a major upset to Russia's political system, where elections are tightly controlled and anti-establishment candidates usually marginal.

 Navalny's supporters have hopes of capitalising on his political success in September's election for the city parliament, which is overwhelmingly dominated by the pro-Putin United Russia party.